dustinpfister/blog_posts/_posts/js-array-concat.md

 The same should also work when it comes to using the array unshift method that is the same as push only it adds element to the beginning of an array rather than the end.

 Apply, call and bind are worth writing more about, but I will not be getting into detail with those methods here.
 I have [wrote a post on these methods before hand anyway](/2017/09/21/js-call-apply-and-bind/) a long time ago, so there is just reading over that post if you want my take on these methods.
 Yes they come in handy a lot when working with javaScript code, so you should take a moment to read up on them more if you have not done so all ready.

+## 6 - Conclusion

+So the array concat method is the main goto method when it comes to creating a new array that is the product of two or more additional arrays.
+There is always more than one way of solving the same problem thous, not that any of the other methods of adding two or more arrays outline here are better choices or not though.
+It is generally a good idea to look into more than one way to go about doing something though, even if I end up just going with what it typical though.